qimaqi/DE-NeRF/README.md

 The implementation code is in scripts/rgba2grayscale.py

-We use [ESIM](https://github.com/uzh-rpg/rpg_vid2e) python binding for our experiment, we select esim_torch for faster simulation, you can download the light version which include only rgb and events with [link](https://www.polybox.ethz.ch/index.php/s/Es43yBV30G0xgub) around 600 MB
+We use [ESIM](https://github.com/uzh-rpg/rpg_vid2e) python binding for our experiment, we select esim_torch for faster simulation, you can download the light version which include only rgb and events with [link](https://www.polybox.ethz.ch/index.php/s/Es43yBV30G0xgub) with setting:` --contrast_threshold_neg=0.2 --contrast_threshold_pos=0.2 --refractory_period_ns=0`.
+The file take around 600 MB